Repurposing Content: 18 Ways to Re-Use Old Content

 When you have plenty of videos, you can repurpose them and create a compilation.

 To: Repurpose user-generated content into product reviews, blog posts, videos, infographics, testimonials, email content, social media posts, and stories, etc.

 From: Develop user-generated content by asking for reviews, testimonials, photos, captions, running contests, etc.

 There are numerous other ways to recreate content from existing ones.
 However, these are the most prominent ones.
 You can use any – or all – of these to come up with brand new content suitable for publishing on different platforms.

 When repurposing content, keep in mind the platform that you’re creating content for.
 You have to optimize it accordingly to render maximum impact on the consumers.

 Once published, promote it extensively and let people know how awesome your content is.

 Do you have any questions?
-Or do you know any content repurposing strategy that we should know about?
+Or do you know of any content repurposing strategy that we should know about?
 In either case, please leave a comment.